samturton2/Engineering74/README.md

 - Make a passphrase (optional but good practise)

-- Check that `key.ssh` is in folder
+- Check that "a_key.ssh" is in folder

 - Ensure you have the git agent `eval $(ssh-agent -s)`